hubertsui/better-etling/README.md

    [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fhubertsui%2Fbetter-etling%2Fmaster%2Fazuredeploy.json)

+2. Choose the resource group created in previous steps.

-2. Fill in the values on the deployment page:
+3. Fill in the values on the deployment page.
-   * **Storage Account Name**: the name of the storage account you just created.
+   * **Storage Account Name**: the name of the storage account created in previous steps.
-   * **Storage Share Name**: the name of the file share.
-In this case, it's `acishare` .
+   * **Storage Share Name**: the name of the file share created in previous steps, which is `acishare` by default.
    * **Administrator Login**:  the user name of the postgres database.
    * **Administrator Login Password**: the password of the postgres database, it must meet the complexity requirements, e.g. `password123!@#` .
    * **Extracting Container Image**: the docker image you build for extracting container.